anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter05.md

 The Descriptor File defines the unique configuration required by installer in a common schema.
 It would specialize the installer type per user's implementation requirements.
 It would be validated at the very beginning of the deployment.
-It's installer's responsibility to translate the descriptor file to adapt with its own configuration.
+It's the installer's responsibility to translate the descriptor file to adapt with its own configuration.
 Thanks to the descriptor file, the NFVi infrastructure deployment could be completed in one step run.

 | Ref # | sub-category | Description |